Br-Johnson/2019-01-21-UBCIOF/README.md

 ## Make local changes, save, commit

-From RStudio, modify the `README.md` file, e.g., by adding the line "This is a line from RStudio".
+From RStudio, open up the `README.md` file that you see listed in the bottom right corner of the screen and modify it, e.g., by adding the line "This is a line from RStudio".
 Save your changes.

 Commit these changes to your local repo.
 How?